WaterHyacinthInNANHU/polaris/README.md

 For the full list of all checkpoints and environments we provide for evaluation, see [checkpoints_and_envs.md](docs/checkpoints_and_envs.md)

-## Evaluating Your Policies In PolaRiS
+## Cotraining and Evaluating Your Policies In PolaRiS
 See [docs/custom_policies.md](docs/custom_policies.md)

 ## Creating Custom Evaluation Environments